-Compiled applications and the various configuration files are installed in the uClinux-dist/romfs directory by the romfs target in the Makefile.
-Configuration files and data files etc. required by the applications are also installed in the uClinux-dist/romfs directory at the same time.
+Compiled applications and the various configuration files are installed in the atmark-dist/romfs directory by the romfs target in the Makefiles.
+Configuration files and data files required by the applications are also installed in the atmark-dist/romfs directory at the same time.

-The reason why romfs is used as the directory name is because, unlike the ext2, ext3, reiserfs, xfs used in desktop and server Linux systems, romfs is used in most embedded systems.
-However, the romfs directory itself is not dependent on romfs.
-As described later, jffs2 etc. also use the same romfs directory.
+The reason why romfs is used as the directory name is because, unlike the ext2, ext3, reiserfs, and xfs used in desktop and server Linux systems, romfs is used in most embedded systems.
+However, the directory itself is not dependent on romfs.
+As described later, jffs2 and others also use the same romfs directory.